How many hours do you spend managing emails each week? It's likely more than just a few.

 If you’re anything like the heaviest email users, you may spend over eight hours per week on email.

 And if anything, the amount of time you spend managing emails may even rise.
-In 2023, it’s predicted around 347 billion emails will be sent each day.
+In 2023, it’s predicted that around 347 billion emails will be sent each day.

 Reading and replying to emails takes up a significant part of the day!

-The good news is there are plenty of hacks and techniques to help you better manage your inbox.
+The good news is that there are plenty of hacks and techniques to help you better manage your inbox.

 15 Hacks to Better Manage Your Inbox